Haivision/srt/docs/apps/srt-live-transmit.md

 `ipv6only` option.
-The default value for this option is system default (see system manual for `IPV6_V6ONLY` socket option); if unsure, you might want to enforce `ipv6only=0` in order to be able to accept both IPv4 and IPv6 connections in the same listener, or set to 1 to accept exclusively IPv6.
+The default value for this option is system default (see system manual for `IPV6_V6ONLY` socket option); if unsure, you might want to enforce `ipv6only=0` in order to be able to accept both IPv4 and IPv6 connections by the same listener, or set `ipv6only=1` to accept exclusively IPv6.

 4. In rendezvous mode you may only interconnect both parties using IPv4, or both using IPv6.
 Unlike listener mode, if you want to leave the socket